 Reception venue: £3,919

-Secure your reception venue if you're having the ceremony at a separate location.
+Secure your reception venue if you're having the ceremony at a separate location in advance if you can.
 Some venues have recommended suppliers, from florists to caterers, so make sure each element is right for you.
 Stuck for inspiration?
 Get creative with a reception theme and steal styling ideas from these brides and their dreamy real weddings: from the all-out glamorous to the prettiest garden dos.
 If saving pennies is top of your list, be inspired by these real brides who saved on a venue by saying 'I do' at home.

 Hosting a plentiful wedding breakfast?
 Check to see if the catering can be reduced for your evening do to save on budget.
 A keen foodie?
 Peruse wed-ready food and drink trends to impress guests.
-A mobile bar or food truck can be a good way to slash costs.
+A mobile bar or food truck can be a good way to slash costs too.

 From budget to style, there's lots to consider when you pick your photographer.
-Read the top questions to ask yourself before you settle on your wedding photographer and how pick the perfect photographer who will make you look amazing.
-For more tips browse our wedding photography section and why not try these cool new ways to capture your wedding?
+Read the top questions to ask your wedding photographer and how to pick the perfect photographer who will make you look amazing.
+For more tips browse our wedding photography section and be sure to ask your photographer to capture you these essential wedding photo ideas.

 The most fabulous wedding cakes to serve now - and our favourite real wedding cakes - are the best place to start your research (but don't forget to check out these cakes you won't believe are real).
 Then, get tasting!

 Hands up all you shoe-aholics!
-We are slightly obsessed with shoes here at Brides HQ - join in the fun and pin your favourites from our shoe gallery.
+We are slightly obsessed with shoes here at Brides HQ - join in the fun and pin your favourites from our latest wedding shoe stories.

 Attendants' outfits: £436

 Show her how much you care and take her for a shopping trip to find her a chic big day outfit.
-Start with our mother-of-the-bride gallery and take a look at these style tips for mum from Caroline Burstein of Browns Bride.
+Start with our mother-of-the-bride galleries and take a look at these style tips choosing the right mother of the bride hat or fascinator.
+For summer wedding inspiration, take a look at our glamorous mother of the bride dresses or if your mum's a modern lady and doesn't want something too traditional, we've put together an edit of alternative outfits for your mum.

 Groom's outfit: £439